 (3) Be ensured of confidential handling of information concerning their diagnoses, treatments, prognoses, and medical and social history.

-(4) To be provided information about their health.
+(4) Be provided information about their health.
 Such information should also be made available to the individual legally authorized by the member to have such information or the person to be notified in the event of an emergency when concern for a member's health makes it inadvisable to give him/her such information.

-(12) To be afforded the opportunity to file grievances, appeals, or state hearings pursuant to the provisions of rules 5101:3-26-08.4 and 5101:3-26-08.5 of the Administrative Code.
+(12) Be afforded the opportunity to file grievances, appeals, or state hearings pursuant to the provisions of rule 5160-26-08.4 of the Administrative Code.